Microsoft Edge Chromium Released to the Developer Channels - Why I Think It May Be the Best Browser Ever!

 In many ways it means the things that separate Microsoft Edge vs Chrome as much fewer.

-It means now only Apple's Safari and FireFox are using custom browser engines to render the web.
+It means now only Apple's Safari and FireFox are using their own browser engines to render the web.

 It also means that web standards are really implemented by a dominant engine.
 Some fear this will weaken the web, but after considering the change I think it makes web standards better.